 But that's not the only use for the screen; you can also display in-game information, such as your K/D, and your current DPI settings.
 The problem is that the screen is so small that it's near impossible to see during a firefight or frenetic arena battle.
 And since the only games that display real-time in-game information are those included with Engine 3, your options are terribly limited until SteelSeries adds more supported games to the software.

 Overall, it's an interesting addition and shows that SteelSeries is constantly thinking outside of the box when engineering their mice (which is a very good thing), but the OLED display doesn't really add anything of true value to the Rival 700.
 It's more of a cool vanity item than anything truly revolutionary.

 Haptic feedback isn't new technology, but the Rival 700 is one of the first gaming mice to implement the feature.
 As such, I was a bit dubious on the prospect of a rumbling mouse.
-I had also somehow convinced myself that the technology, which heavily features in console gaming, would somehow affect the accuracy of the Rival 700.
-Long story short: it does and it doesn't.
+Luckily, it's not distracting, but it's also not super useful.

-It took me about 5 minutes to figure out that Victor's grenade cooldown in Paladins was 8 seconds -- and then I had to convert seconds into milliseconds to program the mouse.
+Though, programming things outside of the included games can be a pain.
+It took me about 5 minutes to figure out that Victor's grenade cooldown in Paladins was 8 seconds — and then I had to convert seconds into milliseconds to program the mouse.
 And that was just for one champion on a roster of 30, all who have different cooldown timers for various abilities.